Français

 Argentine hake

-The assessments available indicate that until the 1980s and early 1990s the stocks of Argentine hake were fully exploited, but this soon developed into a state of overexploitation by the mid-1990s and stock depletion later on (FAO, 1983; Csirke, 1987; Bezzi, Verazay and Dato, 1995; Consejo Federal Pesquero, 1998; Aubone et al., 1998; Bezzi, Aubone and Irusta, 1999; Aubone, 2000; Bezzi, 2000; Bezzi, Akselman and Boschi, 2000; INIDEP, 2001; Tringali and Bezzi, 2001; Arena and Rey, 2003).
-At first the overexploitation of the hake stocks was mainly caused by growth overfishing, soon evolving into recruitment overfishing with a serious depletion of the spawning stock biomass.
-This resulted in the hake resource to be declared in a state of emergency and called for severe restrictive measures by both main fishing countries, Argentina and Uruguay, since 1998.
-The restrictive measures are still in force and include reduced Total Allowable Catch quotas (TACs) and extensive seasonal and zonal closures to protect juveniles and spawners.
-While some signs of increased recruitment are being reported, the restrictive measures adopted so far do not seem to have caused the drastic reduction in fishing pressure which would have allowed a more rapid long-lasting recovery of the Argentine hake stocks in the area.
+There seem to be at least two stocks of Argentine hake (M. hubbsi), with some authors proposing the existence of three or four or even up to five stocks (Otero and Kawai, 1981; Bezzi and Perrotta, 1983; Otero, Giangiobbe and Renzi, 1986; Perrotta and Sanchez, 1992; Bezzi, Verazay and Dato, 1995).
+However, the possible presence of two or more stocks is not taken into account in the official annual catch statistics.
+They are also not always taken into account in the assessment and management of the hake fishery within the common Argentine–Uruguayan fishing zone and in the remaining area around the Patagonian shelf.
+The assessments available indicate that, until the 1980s and early 1990s, the stocks of Argentine hake were fully exploited.
+However, this soon developed into a state of overexploitation by the mid-1990s and stock depletion (FAO, 1983; Csirke, 1987; Bezzi, Verazay and Dato, 1995; Consejo Federal Pesquero, 1998; Aubone et al., 1998; Bezzi, Aubone and Irusta, 1999; Aubone, 2000; Bezzi, Akselman and Boschi, 2000; Tringali and Bezzi, 2001; Arena and Rey, 2003; Irusta and D’Atri, 2010).
+At first, the overexploitation of the hake stocks was mainly caused by growth overfishing.
+This soon developed into recruitment overfishing, with a serious depletion of the SSB.
+The hake resource was declared to be in a state of emergency.
+Both main fishing countries, Argentina and Uruguay, had severe restrictive measures imposed in 1998.
+The restrictive measures are still in force and include reduced TACs and extensive seasonal and zonal closures to protect juveniles and spawners.
+While some signs of increased recruitment are being reported, the restrictive measures adopted so far do not seem to have reduced fishing pressure sufficiently for a more rapid long-lasting recovery of the Argentine hake stocks in Area 41.

 Southern hake